gitlabhq/gitlabhq/doc/install/installation.md

 proxy's IP address.

 You can add trusted proxies in `config/gitlab.yml` by customizing the `trusted_proxies` option in section 1.
-Please restart GitLab after editing this file.
+Save the file and [reconfigure GitLab](../administration/restart_gitlab.md) for the changes to take effect.

 ### Custom Redis Connection